Skip navigation

 Research Culture at Northumbria: Developing a research culture that delivers world leading research

-We propose a set of principles, initiatives and governance to grow a more vibrant, fair and inclusive Research Culture at Northumbria.
-Our research culture action plan and initiatives are a living document, which has been created through iterative consultative process.
-It therefore will change and grow over time, and in line with emergent issues, driven both internally and externally.
-They build on work already put in place as well as setting out new initiatives that bring Research Culture activity together in an integrated way with clear governance and leadership.
+We have established a set of principles, initiatives and governance to grow a more vibrant, fair and inclusive Research Culture at Northumbria.
+Our Research Culture Action Plan is a living document, which has been created through an iterative consultative process.
+It is intended to change and grow over time in line with emergent issues, driven both internally and externally.
+The Action Plan and Initiatives build on work already put in place as well as bringing Research Culture activity together in an integrated way with clear governance and leadership.
 Culture change will not happen immediately, it will take time, and our actions are steps towards this change.

 Sector failures to recognise the contributions of staff who support and enable research (e.g. technicians, professional service staff such as data managers, research librarians, and research administrators) undermine the effectiveness of research ecosystems, work against inclusion and weaken efforts to deliver world-leading research.